felix-clark/.doom.d/README.md

 ## Building emacs from source

-With emacs 28 providing native compilation, it can be significantly faster when the `feature/native-comp` branch is built (which has been merged into emacs master).
+With emacs 28 providing native compilation, it can be significantly faster to build from source.
 See [this SO
 page](https://emacs.stackexchange.com/questions/59538/compile-emacs-from-feature-native-comp-gccemacs-branch-on-ubuntu)
 for some examples.
 Ensure that the flag `--with-native-compilation` is set.
 Native JSON